abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

 Otherwise explicitly noted, all pseudos have been generated using the neutral ground-state configuration as reference, non-linear core correction is always included except for pseudos in which the all-electron (AE) core is too localized (mentioned in the text) or pseudos with 1s in valence.
-Pseudos with the GW tag have good logarithmic derivatives up to
+Pseudos with the GW tag have good logarithmic derivatives up to 6 H.

 ## H